kube-bind/kube-bind/README.md

 ### Catalog API
 Introduction of new `Collection` and `APIServiceExportTemplate` CRDs for better service organization:
 - **Collections**: Function as folders in the UI, grouping related modules
-- **APIServiceExportTemplate**: Group multiple CRDs with their related resources and permission claims and creates `APIServiceExportRequest`
+- **APIServiceExportTemplate**: Group multiple CRDs with their related resources and permission claims that can be used to create a `APIServiceExportRequest`

 ### Enhanced Permission Claims
 Major improvements to `PermissionClaims` in APIServiceExportSpec: